Kolbe Cathedral High School

-Kolbe Cathedral High School is a private, Roman Catholic high school in Bridgeport, Connecticut.
+Kolbe Cathedral Preparatory School is a private, Roman Catholic high school in Bridgeport, Connecticut.
 It is located in the Roman Catholic Diocese of Bridgeport.

 Background

 Kolbe Boys High School and Cathedral Girls High School opened in the 1960s.
 Kolbe (opened 1963) was staffed by the Franciscans and Cathedral (opened 1964) by the Daughters of the Holy Spirit.
 In June 1976 Kolbe and Cathedral merged into a co-educational secondary school.
 Today, Kolbe Cathedral offers an affordable option for working families in greater Bridgeport seeking a Christian alternative to the city's public high schools.